QuantumBatarang/TicTacToe/README.md

 i.e. If you enter '1' you will place a piece on the bottom left, '7' on the top left, '9' on the top right etc. (shown below)

 7 | 8 | 9
 4 | 5 | 6
 1 | 2 | 3

 'O', the computer will use the minimax algorithm to select the best position and make the next move.

-The player and computer will keep alternating turns until a winner emerges or the game is drawn
+The player and computer will keep alternating turns until a winner emerges or the game is drawn.